washingtonyachtclub/documents/WYC_By-Laws.md

 # Positions

 ## Appointment
-Positions are appointed by the Commodore with the approval of the Executive Council.
+Positions are appointed by the Commodores with the approval of the Executive Council.
 All paid positions must be approved by a vote of either the Executive Council or a regular meeting.
-Commodore may remove Members from a position.
+Commodores may remove Members from a position.
 Decisions of removal may be overturned by a majority vote by the Executive Council.
-Additional Positions may be created at the digression of the Commodore and Executive Council.
+Additional Positions may be created at the digression of the Commodores and Executive Council.

 ## Positions
 The following are descriptions of Positions in the Club: